Student Research Opportunities

-The College of Veterinary Medicine at North Carolina State University established the Interdisciplinary Biomedical Research Training Program (IBRTP) for veterinary students to provide research training in a multidisciplinary environment.
-Trainees will complete a 3-month research experience in the laboratories of two faculty members drawn from seven different disciplines.
+The NC State College of Veterinary Medicine established the Interdisciplinary Biomedical Research Training Program (IBRTP) for veterinary students to provide research training in a multidisciplinary environment.
+Trainees will complete a three-month research experience in the laboratories of two faculty members drawn from seven disciplines.

 Veterinary students who have completed their first or second year of veterinary school are eligible to apply.
 The highest priority will be placed on students who genuinely desire a research experience but have not previously had such an opportunity.
 Students enrolled in graduate programs, students who have received advanced degrees in science, or students who previously participated in similar research programs at NC State or elsewhere are not eligible to apply.
 These students may apply for any of the other opportunities listed under the Research Opportunities toggle.

 The NIEHS has established the Summers of Discovery Program for which Intramural Research Training Awards (IRTAs) are given to outstanding DVM and graduate students interested in pursuing careers in the biomedical/ biological sciences.
 Scientific disciplines within the program include neurosciences, biophysics, genetics, carcinogenesis, reproductive and developmental biology, chemistry, pharmacology, pulmonary pathobiology, classical and functional toxicology, clinical research, statistics, biomathematics, epidemiology, computer modeling and risk assessment.